MeditatedBison/bmath/README.md

 - Sem 5 (Aug 2025 - Nov 2025) (Approx.)
 - Sem 6 (Jan 2026 - Apr 2026) (Approx.)

 # Contribution:
 Want to Contribute Lecture Notes/ Assignment Solutions/ Previous Year Paper Solutions?
 Or Have any issue with the website/ any sort of discussions? <br />
-It might actually be Helpful. <br />
-You will be mentioned in the Notes/Solutions in the website for your contributions.
-The upcoming Generation will see your name there <br />

 Go to [Discussions](https://github.com/MeditatedBison/B.Math-2023-2026-Notes/discussions)
 - For Contributing Lecture Notes/ Assignment Solutions/ Previous Year Paper Solutions, give them in [Contribute Material](https://github.com/MeditatedBison/B.Math-2023-2026-Notes/discussions/categories/contribute-material) Category.
 - If you have a issue with the website, Or any question related to Website/ Content in the website Or Even any Suggestions, discuss in [Discuss](https://github.com/MeditatedBison/B.Math-2023-2026-Notes/discussions/categories/discuss) Category.

+You will be mentioned for your work.
+The upcoming Generation will see your name with the solution/notes.

 # How to Contribute?
-How to Share the Notes/Solutions?
-You cannot just type the solution out on github 🍭.
+I suggest you to use Obsidian, however you can type the whole Lecture, Solution in Markdown on github Discussion itself.
+But writing pages of lectures or solutions on github itself, may mess up the place.

 - Use [Obsidian](https://obsidian.md/) to create the Notes or write up the Solutions
-- then Share the Markdown File from the App The Discussions!
+- then Share the Markdown File or Copy-Paste the Markdown Code (But why would you choose that instead of just sharing the file?)
 - You will be Mentioned for your contribution in the website notes/solutions.

 Installing Obsidian:
 - [Android](https://play.google.com/store/apps/details?id=md.obsidian)
 - [Windows/ Mac/ Linux](https://obsidian.md/)
 - [iOS](https://apps.apple.com/us/app/obsidian-connected-notes/id1557175442)